 In this subsection, we describe the benchmark tests used to examine the performance of stencil computations.
 Broadly speaking, we define two classes of extensible stencils designed to proxy many common high-order finite difference stencils.
-Star-shaped stencils include points only along the axes with a distance (radius) of the central point.
+Star-shaped stencils include points only along the axes with a distance (radius) of the

+P3HPC'23, November 2023, Denver,CO, USA ----------- ---------- ------- ------------ ----- central point.
 In 3D, this class nominally reproduces the classic 7point stencil with radius = 1 and 13-point stencils with radius = 2.
 Our second class of stencils are classified as cube-shaped and include all points within a cubical bounding box of dimension $2 \times \text{radius} + 1$ centered on the central point.
 This class reproduces the common 27-point (radius = 1) and 125-point (radius = 2) stencils.
-In both cases, we use a minimal number (exploiting symmetry) of constant Table 1: Programming models, modules and compiler versions used for CUDA, HIP and SYCL on Perlmutter, Crusher and Florentia.
+In both cases, we use a minimal number (exploiting symmetry) of constant coefficients for each stencil (a 7-point stencil has two unique coefficients, while a 27-point stencil has four unique coefficients.
+Table 2 summarizes the stencils evaluated in our performance portability benchmarking effort.
+Experiments consist of computing stencils of different shapes and radii on a 3D grid with 512 double-precision elements in each dimension in an out-of-place manner.